MicrosoftLearning/MB-260T00-Customer-Data-Platform-Specialty/Instructions/Labs/Mod2_Lab1_IngestData.md

 - Realise a unified Contoso Customer profile.

-- Provide a 360-degree view of the customer for service agents (embedded into D365 for Service) as well as store managers (through Power BI)..
+- Provide a 360-degree view of the customer for service agents (embedded into D365 for Service) as well as store managers (through Power BI).

 - Deliver a Contoso Coffee Greeter App (through PowerApps), to enable in store retail staff to deliver personalised service and recommendations.